aio-libs/aiohttp-jinja2/docs/api.rst

                     filters=None, default_helpers=True, **kwargs)

    Function responsible for initializing templating system on application.
-This one is required to be called first in order to start using this package with your application.
+This ￼  much be called before freezing or running the application in order to use *aiohttp-jinja*.

    :param app: :class:`aiohttp.web.Application` instance to initialize template
                system on.

    :param str app_key: optional key that will be used to access templating
                        environment from application dictionary object.
+Defaults
+                       to `aiohttp_jinja2_environment`.

    :param context_processors: list of :ref:`aiohttp-web-middlewares`.
 These are
                               context processors used to rewrite or inject some variables during the processing of a request.
    :type context_processors: :class:`list`

-   :param filters: list of functions allowing to modify variables within a
-                   template.
+   :param filters: extra jinja filters http://jinja.pocoo.org/docs/2.10/templates/#filters
    :type filters: :class:`list`

    :param bool default_helpers: whether to use default global helper in